jaydarkseed757/topmem/README.md

 ```

 The first line is a format version. `--diff` refuses a file it does not
+recognise rather than misreading the columns, and refuses to compare two
+snapshots whose `# key:` lines disagree.
+Adding `# key:` did not require a
+format bump: readers skip unknown comment lines, and a snapshot without one is
-recognise rather than misreading the columns. `--tsv` output never carries these
+read as name-keyed. `--tsv` output never carries these
 comment lines; they exist only in snapshot files.

 **`--snapshot` implies `--all`** unless you give `N` or `--all` explicitly.
 A